New Apostolic Church: Former criticism

 By the 1990s, the church was fighting the following controversies which made them look like a sect in public.

 Resting upon the statement that only direct discipleship leads to eternal life, the Primitive Church established a system of obedience toward Jesus' apostles just after Jesus' death.
 The strict thought of obedience toward the apostle ministry is intended to continue this tradition.
-The social instruction strictly to obey a predecessor was so distinct that members had to obtain information from their "leaders".
+The social instruction strictly to obey a predecessor was so distinct that members had to obtain information from their leaders.
 That information bound them, if only unconsciously, so that the ministers controlled the lives of many members, telling them that their information matched God's will.

 A new generation of free thinkers appeared in Europe in the 1950s, but that development passed by the church.
-This was partly because the church publicly withdraw into a hedgehog-like defensive position through fear of attacks from other churches, and thus social change became impossible.
+This was partly because the church publicly withdrew into a defensive position through fear of attacks from other churches, and thus social change became impossible.
 That dictatorial hierarchy remained until the 1980s and the ecumenical opening.
 The linking of obedience in faith to participation in the Second Coming of Christ was often strongly criticised.

-From the beginning of the 20th century until the ecumenical opening under Chief Apostle Hans Urwyler, some common prohibitions from ministers became known internally as "rules" e.g.: Having a television; Going to discos, cinemas or sporting events; Growing a beard or long hair for men; Women wearing jeans or shorts during church attendance; Making a journey outside the church or marrying someone from outside the church, from "the World".
+From the beginning of the 20th century until the ecumenical opening under Chief Apostle Hans Urwyler, some common prohibitions from ministers became known internally as "rules" e.g.: having a television; going to discos, cinemas or sporting events; growing a beard or long hair for men; women wearing jeans or shorts during church attendance; making a journey outside the church or marrying someone from outside the church, from "the world".
 Ministers often threatened members that if they did not follow these rules they would not get to participate in the Second Coming of Christ.
-Although the majority ignored those rules from the beginning, it resulted in psychological problems for others even under Chief Apostle Richard Fehr.
+Although the majority ignored those rules from the beginning, it resulted in psychological problems for others even under Chief Apostle Fehr.

 Numerous former members, especially in Germany, criticised the Church for confining women to roles such as church cleaning, parental tasks such as Sunday school, and choir participation.
 Recently, New Apostolic women have been granted much greater importance.
 Women in several congregations have partly taken over the tasks of deacons or administrators.
 Although women cannot be ordained ministers, this point of criticism is no longer topical.
 Some critics charge that there were ministers who held out the prospect of divine blessing to donors, while threatening to deny blessing to those who did not donate.